-Existing (original generating) Units' availability and for unavailability of new Generating Unit / Low Level Commercial Assets (GU/LL Assets).
-These deductions arising from events occurring during commissioning and construction were called Remittances (Remittances).
-Deductions that arose (or will arise) from events during the Services Period are called Non-Availability Event Deductions (NAED).
-Decommissioning was also for a fixed payment amount, also subject to Remittances.
-In this case, the Remittances were for variances from baselines related to contaminated soil volumes removed.
-See section 4.3 for all Remittance amounts on the Project.
+- Existing (original generating) Units' availability and for unavailability of new - 2 Generating Unit / Low Level Commercial Assets (GU/LL Assets).
+These deductions - arising from events occurring during commissioning and construction were called - 4 Remittances (Remittances).
+Deductions that arose (or will arise) from events during - the Services Period are called Non-Availability Event Deductions (NAED). - 6 Decommissioning was also for a fixed payment amount, also subject to - 7 Remittances.
+In this case, the Remittances were for variances from baselines - related to contaminated soil volumes removed.
+See section 4.3 for all Remittance - 9 amounts on the Project. - 10 Under the DBFR procurement model, Project Co financed 40% of their direct - construction costs and all of their management costs during construction.
+These - Project Co costs are being paid back to Project Co via monthly Availability Payments - (Availability Payments) over the Services Period.
+There are two components to the - Availability Payments; the first component is debt repayment of the costs financed - by Project Co during construction and the second component is for asset - management services that Project Co will provide during the Services Period. - 17 The Availability Payments started in May 2018 when the first new GU/LL Asset - came in-service and will end in October 2033.
+This repayment period is called the - 19 Availability Term (the Availability Term). - There are two parts to the Availability Term.
+The Bridging Period (the Bridging) - Period) was the first part and the Services Period is the second part. - The Bridging Period started at the beginning of the Availability Term, with the first - 23 GU/LL Asset coming in service as noted above and ended at Service - 24 Commencement (Service Commencement) in June 2019.
+Service Commencement - is a contractually defined term which marked the transition point for the site from - construction to the Services Period; after Service Commencement, BC Hydro - Operations' staff began performing the Project Co prescribed maintenance of the

-BC Hydro

-Power smart

-Under the DBFR procurement model, Project Co financed 40 per cent of their direct construction costs and all of their management costs during construction.
-These Project Co costs are paid back to Project Co via monthly Availability Payments (Availability Payments) over the Services Period.
-There are two components to the Availability Payments; the first component is debt repayment of the costs financed by Project Co during construction and the second component is for asset management services that Project Co will provide for the first 15 years.

-The Availability Payments started in May 2018 when the first new GU/LL Asset came in-service and they will end in October 2033.
-This repayment period is called the Availability Term (the Availability Term).

-There are two parts to the Availability Term.
-The Bridging Period (the Bridging Period) was the first part and the Services Period is the second part.

-The Bridging Period started at the beginning of the Availability Term, with the first GU/LL Asset coming in service as noted above and ended at Service Commencement (Service Commencement) in June 2019.
-Service Commencement is a contractually defined term which marked the transition point for the site from construction to the Services Period; after Service Commencement, BC Hydro Operations staff began performing the Project Co prescribed maintenance of the